-M. “Sickness” shall not be defined to be more restrictive than the following: “Sickness means sickness or disease of an insured person that first manifests itself after the effective date of insurance and while the insurance is in force.
-A definition of sickness may provide for a probationary period that shall not exceed thirty (30) days from the effective date of the coverage of the insured person.”
-The definition may be further modified to exclude sickness or disease for which benefits are provided under a worker’s compensation, occupational disease, employers’ liability or similar law.
+L. “Sickness” means sickness or disease of an insured person that first manifests itself after the effective date of insurance and while the insurance is in force.
+A definition of sickness may provide for a probationary period that shall not exceed thirty (30) days from the effective date of the coverage of the insured person.
+The definition may be modified to exclude sickness or disease for which benefits are provided under a worker’s compensation, occupational disease, employers’ liability or similar law.

 NOTE TO THE SUBGROUP: THE SUBGROUP HAS NOT DISCUSSED THE DEFINITION OF “TOTAL DISABILITY.”

-N. “Total disability”
+M. “Total disability”

 (1) A general definition of total disability shall not be more restrictive than one requiring that the individual who is totally disabled not be engaged in any employment or occupation for which he or she is or becomes qualified by reason of education, training or experience; and is not in fact engaged in any employment or occupation for wage or profit.